 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Wheels Up, Horizon Bank, and LivePerson and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Wheels Up Experience Inc. (NYSE: UP), Horizon Bancorp, Inc. (NASDAQ: HBNC), and LivePerson, Inc. (NASDAQ: LPSN).
+NEW YORK, April 28, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Wheels Up Experience Inc. UP, Horizon Bancorp, Inc. HBNC, and LivePerson, Inc. LPSN.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: November 9, 2022 - March 31, 2023